Spaccesi/spaccesi.com/README.md

 - [Font Awesome](https://fontawesome.com/)
 - [Bootstrap](https://getbootstrap.com/)

-Cookies are used in order to get information to improve the content:
+Cookies are used to get information to improve the content:
 - Google Analytics
 - Google Search Console
 [Click here](http://spaccesi.com/privacy-policy.html) for more information.